-In January 2014, the Group acquired a 100% equity interest in Shanghai Haichang from Haichang Group for a total consideration of RMB10,000,000 and the consideration paid was recognised in equity directly as a deemed distribution to the equity holders.
+In January 2014, the Group acquired a 100% equity interest in Shanghai Haichang from Haichang Group of a total consideration of RMB10,000,000 and the consideration paid was recognised in equity directly as a deemed distribution to the equity holders.

-In December 2014, the Group acquired Discoveryland and Chongqing Caribbean from Haichang Asia Investment Limited (a company of which Mr. Qu has an indirect beneficial interest as an equity holder), Orix, Haichang Group and Haichang Property Group (a company of which Mr. Qu has an indirect beneficial interest as an equity holder) separately, which has been accounted for as a business combination under common control under the pooling of interest method.
+In December 2014, the Group acquired Discoveryland and Chongqing Caribbean from Haichang Asia Investment Limited (a company of which Mr. Qu has an indirect beneficial interest as an equity holder), Orix (China) Investment Company Limited ("Orix", a company established in the PRC, a related company of the Company), 大連海昌集團有限公司 ("Haichang Group", a related company of the Company) and 大連海昌房地產集團有限公司 ("Haichang Property Group", a company in which Mr. Qu has an indirect beneficial interest as an equity holder), separately, which has been accounted for as a business combination under common control under the pooling of interest method.
 The net assets of Discoveryland and Chongqing Caribbean so consolidated to the Group have been accounted for as a deemed contribution from the equity holders since 1 January 2013.
 In December 2014, the Group paid RMB426,874,000 in relation to the acquisition consideration of Discoveryland and Chongqing Caribbean.